joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/dw_smart_price/dw_smart_price.md

 For any questions or concerns about this DAG, please contact the Data Engineering Team responsible listed in the [DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).
 ​
-### Additional Information
-​
-The Data Analytics team responsible for Braze data is also on aforementioned document.